 - Check out my detailed Grindelwald in Winter guide for more information.

 Get ready to be amazed, because what I’m about to tell you might sound unbelievable – but it’s totally real.
 Brace yourself for the wonder that is the Velo Gemel in the Bernese Oberland region.

-Are you ready for a truly unique and wacky winter adventure?
-Look no further than the snow bike – a beloved tradition in Grindelwald since 1911.
+The snow bike has been a beloved tradition in Grindelwald since 1911.
 But, don’t expect a typical bike with wheels and pedals.